dirvine/data_chain/docs/data_blocks.md

 4. As nodes will attempt to hold persistent data, all local data can be held in named directories.
 On startup this data will be useful if the node can rejoin a group.
-If a node is rejected and forced to rejoin the network with a new ID then a new named directory can be created. this allows nodes to clean up unused directories effectively.
+If a node is rejected and forced to rejoin the network with a new ID then a new named directory can be created.
+This allows nodes to clean up unused directories effectively.

 ## Network restart